NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 What happens (and should happen) if a Nix not supporting the cas model queries a cache with cas paths in it is not clear yet.

-In particular, the content (and the existence) of the physical path of the static derivation isn't decided.
-A backwards-compatible choice would be to make this a symlink to the dynamic path, but this is also very leaky and potentially unsound.

 ## Garbage collection